UniverseTBD/Pathfinder/README.md

 The latest version of Pathfinder includes several significant improvements:

-1. **Multi-Model Support**: Added support for different LLM models including o1-mini and gpt-4o-mini with flexible configuration.
+1. **Streamlined Model Integration**: Now exclusively using gpt-4o-mini for all language model operations, providing optimal performance and consistency.

-2. **Enhanced Retrieval**: Integrated Cohere reranking to improve search result quality and relevance.
+2. **Enhanced UI**: Completely redesigned Gradio interface with a modern dark theme for better readability and user experience.

-3. **Structured Output Generation**: Implemented robust structured output using the Instructor library with fallback mechanisms.
+3. **Improved Project Structure**: Reorganized repository structure with cleaner separation of concerns and more intuitive file layout.

-4. **Improved Configuration System**: Updated the configuration to better handle multiple API keys and models in a consistent way.
+4. **Enhanced Retrieval**: Refined Cohere reranking to improve search result quality and relevance.

-5. **More Robust Error Handling**: Added comprehensive error handling throughout the system to gracefully recover from failures.
+5. **Structured Output Generation**: Implemented robust structured output with fallback mechanisms for consistent results.

-6. **Command-line Interface**: Extended the command-line interface to support all retrieval and model options.
+6. **More Robust Error Handling**: Added comprehensive error handling throughout the system to gracefully recover from failures.

-7. **Updated Documentation**: Comprehensive documentation for running Pathfinder from command line with all available options.
+7. **Command-line Interface**: Streamlined command-line interface with clear documentation for all available options.

 ## Acknowledgments